Yes – If you’ve never climbed at Gravity Worx before.

 Absolutely not!
 The great thing about climbing indoor at Gravity Worx is we have areas and climbs dedicated to brand new climbers like you.
 If you can climb a ladder you’ll be fine!

 While courses are available and will help you in the long run, for your first climb we encourage you to come down and give it a try.
+We have plenty of classes available for youth and adult climbers, check out the full weekly timetable here

 All first timers will be taken through a belay induction (how to use the ropes, basic technique and safety essentials) and will be supervised at no extra cost.